SMART TIPS FOR PINTEREST SCHEDULING*

 If you want to have an extensive Pinterest management plan or need just consultation, please send me a note to hello(at)nellaino.com.
 I would love to help you and make your business shine in 2017!!

-* Links to Tailwind and BoardBooster are affiliate links and I will get a commission if you click the links and upgrade to their paid plans.
-I honestly recommend them both as I use myself them both daily.
+* Links to Tailwind are affiliate links and I will get a commission if you click the links and upgrade to their paid plans.
+I honestly recommend Tailwind as I use it myself daily.